abbyshabi/Top-Hire/readMe.md

-# Pig-Dice Game
+# Top-Hire Game
-#### TOP-HIre, an online based application that helps to link customers and respective vendors.
+#### TOP-HIRE, an online based application that helps to link customers and respective vendors.
 Final project for prep-program.
 (December,2018)
 #### By **Oluwadamilola Shabi, James Mwangi Nduge, Joy Wendo , Elizabeth Andiko , Ian Kabugi **
 ## Description
 Top-Hire is a web based application that helps facilates business transactions between customers and respective vendors.
 Users can view products and make bookings online.